We’d been walking forever.

 “I’ve waited a long time for the pain to go away, and you made that possible.
 Thank you.”

 “We should go downstairs to eat, I’m starving.”
-She said, efficiently changing the subject.
+She muttered, efficiently changing the subject.